Ruffles-Man/Team-Purp/README.md

 # Team-Purp
 Main Repository for the CS179N group project.
-Code and assest base for a 2.5D Beat'em Up Based in Unity
+Code and asset base for a 2.5D Beat'em Up Based in Unity